pyroscope/pimp-my-box/README.md

 In that case,
 [compile a binary yourself](https://github.com/pyroscope/rtorrent-ps/blob/master/docs/DebianInstallFromSource.md#build-rtorrent-and-core-dependencies-from-source).

-Also, the SSL certificate generation is not fully automatic yet, run the command shown in the error message you'll get, as `root` in the `/etc/nginx/ssl` directory – once the certificate is created, re-run the playbook and it should progress beyond that point.
+Also, when you chose to install ruTorrent and NginX, the SSL certificate generation is not fully automatic yet, run the command shown in the error message you'll get, as `root` in the `/etc/nginx/ssl` directory – once the certificate is created, re-run the playbook and it should progress beyond that point.
 Of course, you can also copy a certificate you got from other sources to the paths